 - Submit official transcripts (in English) of all previously completed undergraduate and graduate course work.

 - Have a minimum cumulative GPA of 3.0 (or equivalent).

-- Submit three letters of recommendation from individuals who are able to assess the applicant’s potential for success in the program.
+- Submit two letters of recommendation from individuals who are able to assess the applicant’s potential for success in the program.

 - Submit a current resume or curriculum vitae.

 - International applicants whose native language is not English must submit scores from the TOEFL, IELTS, or PTE.
 A minimum TOEFL score of 88 (internet-based) is required.
 A minimum IELTS score of 6.5 is required.
 The English language test score requirement is waived for native speakers of English or for those submitting transcripts from degrees earned at American institutions.